Howlerloud/Tac/README.md

 #### Future additions

 I would like to add a favourites app where the user can view all of their favourite products and be notified by email if they have come on sale.
+I would also like to add a discout coupons section on the checkout page.

 ### Automated Testing